birdnet-team/birdnetR/README.md

 birdnetR is geared towards providing a robust workflow for ecological data analysis in bioacoustic projects.
 While it covers essential functionalities, it doesn't include all the features found in BirdNET-Analyzer, which is available [here](https://github.com/kahst/BirdNET-Analyzer).
 Some features might only be available in the BirdNET Analyzer and not in this package.

-Please note that BirdNET-R is under active development, so you might encounter changes that could affect your current workflow.
+Please note that birdnetR is under active development, so you might encounter changes that could affect your current workflow.
 We recommend checking for updates regularly.